Regional Development Victoria Delivering for Rural and Regional Victoria logo

 Prior to moving to the role of Chief Executive Officer Steven held the role of General Manager Infrastructure and Recreation at Latrobe City for four years.
 During that time Steven led the development of all of Council’s major infrastructure investments in the community including the new Gippsland Regional Aquatic Centre and Latrobe Creative Precinct and the redevelopment of the Traralgon Basketball Stadium

-Steven’s formal qualifications are in Engineering, he has qualifications in Business Administration and is passionate about developing the leadership capabilities of his teams.
-Steven has also successfully managed a small retail business for over seven years.
+Steven’s formal qualifications are in engineering, he has qualifications in business administration and is passionate about developing the leadership capabilities of his teams.
+Steven has also successfully managed a small retail business for over 7 years.

 Steven has a passion for local government and making a difference for local communities contributing to making Latrobe City a great place to live, work and visit.